Stay up to date on the latest news, insights, perspectives, and resources from our customs and trade policy experts.

 Our information is compiled from a number of sources that to the best of our knowledge are accurate and correct.
 It is always the intent of our company to present accurate information.
 C.H.
 Robinson accepts no liability or responsibility for the information published herein.

-Identify duty exclusion eligibility and uncover duty refund opportunities.
-Search by commodity using HTS-10 codes and potentially uncover millions of dollars.
+Identify duty exclusion eligibility and uncover potential duty refund opportunities.
+Search our HTS code look-up tool by commodity code and potentially uncover millions of dollars.

 Conducting an annual review of your customs processes can help you rapidly realign processes to avoid delays or penalties.
 These 20 steps can help you review various areas of your trade compliance program.